jonathanwears/flashcards/README.md

 #### To Do:

-- Create a game functionality
+- Create a game functionality - Done
 - Continue styling
 - Add animations